 In case you are looking for a nice entertainment on a rainy Sunday afternoon or a boring long-distance flight, check out these must-reads and get inspired!

 1. The 4-Hour Workweek

 The 4-Hour Workweek by Tim Ferris is probably the most popular book for digital nomads.
 Many have started their location-independent lifestyle after reading it.
-It was one of the first of its kind, explaining how to outsource, use automation and create income with investing only
+It was one of the first of its kind, explaining how to outsource, use automation and create income

 2. The Art of Non-Conformity

 Another one of the must-read digital nomad books out there: The Art of Non-Conformity by Chris Guillebeau is a great starting point for everyone looking for an unconventional life.
 It inspires you to live your life on your own terms and do not stick to the traditional way of living if it doesn’t make you happy.
 An absolute classic that might not focus on being a digital nomad but it is a great inspiration on how to be the writer of your own play, instead of living the life that society laid out before you.

 $100 Startup is another remarkable book written by Chris Guillebeau (you probably can’t go wrong with any of his books).
 Many aspiring digital nomads want to start their own business and this book teaches you how to do so on a small budget.
 He presents 50 intriguing case studies of individuals with businesses making more than $50.000 by only investing $100 or less.
 These people used their personal passions and monetized them to finally enjoy greater freedom and fulfillment.
 This easy to follow guide contains exact income numbers, key mistakes, and crucial insights.